arjunnanil564/MVCHeadlessPOC/README.md

 **Changes to Experience Editor Rendering Wrapper for Headless Compatibility** **Issue**
-The Experience Editor's HTML output for headless rendering was breaking due to unclosed <div> tags in the Markers pipeline.
-Specifically, the closing </div> tags were missing, which caused issues when rendering content in the Experience Editor for Headless implementations.
+The Experience Editor's HTML output for headless rendering was breaking due to unclosed div tags in the Markers pipeline.
+Specifically, the closing div tags were missing, which caused issues when rendering content in the Experience Editor for Headless implementations.

 **Solution**
 Pipeline: BHF.Feature.PageComponents.Pipelines.ExperienceEditor.RenderingWrapper.Markers